THUDM/ChatGLM-6B/README_en.md

 It is necessary to ensure that there is nearly 16GB of free memory, and the inference speed will be very slow.

+**For Mac users**: if your encounter the error `RuntimeError: Unknown platform: darwin`, please refer to this [Issue](https://github.com/THUDM/ChatGLM-6B/issues/6#issuecomment-1470060041).

 ## ChatGLM-6B Examples

 The following are some Chinese examples with `web_demo.py`.
 Welcome to explore more possibility with ChatGLM-6B.